makinacorpus/DbToolsBundle/docs/content/anonymization/command.md

 * How you correctly configured your anonymization (obviously),
 * Where you run this command: you are going to anonymized a backup file, this backup file contains sensitive data.
-Thus, following GDPR recommendations this **backup file should never transit on an unsecured envrionment**.
+Thus, following GDPR recommendations this **backup file should never transit on an unsecured environment**.

 Read the next section to learn more about a proper workflow.
 :::

 ## A GDPR-friendly workflow

-Here is an exemple of workflow to retrieve anonymized production data on your local environement and that follows GDPR recommendations.
+Here is an exemple of workflow - that follows GDPR recommendations - to retrieve anonymized production data on your local environement.

 ### Hypotheses